 sudo curl -o /usr/local/bin/flowctl -L 'https://github.com/estuary/flow/releases/latest/download/flowctl-multiarch-macos' && sudo chmod +x /usr/local/bin/flowctl

-Alternatively, you can find the source files on GitHub here.
+You can also find the source files on GitHub here.

 To connect to your Flow account and start a session, use an authentication token from the web app.